Watch our videos of this experience:

 Looking for ideas for travel to Machu Picchu, Lima and Cusco in Peru?
 In this episode of the with Tour the World travel TV series, we join Evergreen Tours on a section of their Best of South America itinerary through Chile and Peru.

-Prepare yourself for the holiday of a lifetime in fabulous Peru.
+Prepare yourself for a holiday like no other in fascinating Peru.

 Whether you plan to travel with a tour group or independently, in these episodes you’ll get information about historic Lima, Cusco, the magnificent Sacred Valley, the ancient Incan citadel of Machu Picchu, and Lake Titicaca.
 The tour also stops in Santiago — Chile’s captivating capital city.